Hubspot CRM vs Pipedrive: Which CRM is Best For You?

 In Conclusion

-Both CRM tools are pretty awesome.
-Remember, though, that Pipedrive is mainly for salespeople and lead generation, whereas Hubspot offers a lot for businesses who are in marketing.
-Both tools have excellent contact management features, data tracking, and email automation.
+Remember, though, that Pipedrive is mainly for salespeople and lead generation, whereas HubSpot offers a lot for businesses that are in marketing.

 The prices vary, but it also depends on your needs.
 It’s difficult to say which is the best CRM tool at the end of the day, as they both have their pros and cons.

-If you’re already running robust digital marketing campaigns, Hubspot is the clear winner thanks to its marketing-friendly features.
+If you’re already running robust digital marketing campaigns, HubSpot is the clear winner thanks to its marketing-friendly features.